 Health savings accounts (HSAs) are valuable savings tools for your short-term and long-term needs.
 But how do you save with them?
 HSAs have a triple-tax advantage, but what do those advantages mean for you?
 We’ll break down the three-pronged savings potential of an HSA so you can better understand the perks of HSA participation.
+Or watch this episode of Benefits Buzz to learn more about the basics of an HSA.

 Funds you (or even your employer) contribute to an HSA are contributed tax-free.
 For example, if you participate in an HSA through your employer, your funds are being withdrawn from your salary before they are taxed on the federal level (and also on before they’re taxed on the state level in most states).
 In that regard, an HSA is similar to a flexible spending account (FSA).